HUZAIFA-TARIQ/DigitalClock-TinyTapeout/README.md

 # Large Language Model based Digital Clock Using Time Division Multiplexing

 ## Overview:
-This project aims to design a digital clock using Verilog HDL (Hardware Description Language), Functionally verify  it on a Field Programmable Gate Array (FPGA) board and to submit for fabrication of its ASIC through Efabless' TinyTapeout shuttle 6 .
-The digital clock will display hours, minutes, and seconds on a 7-segment display using time division multiplexing technique.
-It leverages the capabilities of a language learning model like ChatGPT to generate the Verilog code for the clock module.
-Additionally, the project adheres to pinout constraints, ensuring compatibility withthe design constraints as per TinyTapeout's requirements.
+This project aims to design a digital clock using Verilog HDL (Hardware Description Language), functionally verify  it on a Field Programmable Gate Array (FPGA) board and to submit for fabrication of its ASIC through Efabless' TinyTapeout shuttle 6 .
+The digital clock will display hours, minutes, and seconds on 6 different 7-segment displays using time division multiplexing technique.
+It leverages the capabilities of a Large language model like ChatGPT to generate the Verilog code for the clock module.
+Additionally, the project adheres to pinout constraints, ensuring compliance with the design constraints of TinyTapeout.

 ![image](https://github.com/HUZAIFA-TARIQ/GIKI-TapeOut-2/assets/90867361/b1005d0f-e1ef-47d7-9ba1-f122c1844b09)